Branding 101 – How to Create a Visual Brand Identity

 If you want to refine your audience targeting, you can get a good idea of who your audience is by looking at social media analytics.

-Logo
+Logo Usage Guidelines

-Choose no more than three main colors for your logo and make sure it looks good in black-and-white too.
+Choose no more than three main colors for your logo, and make sure it looks good in black and white, too.
 Check out why a great logo is important for your business.

 It’s easier to choose the color palette for your brand once you’ve decided on a logo.
 If your logo is mostly purple, base your brand’s imagery and visuals on the same color.